alexh7799/join/README copy.md

 # Join
----

-Some elements of this project originate from the repository [https://github.com/alexh7799/join_group_project](https://github.com/alexh7799/join_group_project).

----

 ### **What is a Kanban Project Management Tool?**

 Kanban is a visual method for managing workflows and projects.
 Originally developed in the automotive industry, Kanban has become a popular method in project management, especially in software development and other knowledge work areas.

----

 ### **Basic Principles of Kanban:**